ntheile/CrossFront/README.md

 ==========================================
 **_Write Once ()=> run on iPhone && Android && Tablets && Desktop Browsers && Mobile Browsers_**

 CrossFront is a work in progress...stay tuned for updates.
 Follow this readme as a blog, as it's updated often.
+You can view different version of the source to see the progress made.
+To view what i did on day 1 view the source for the Day 1 commit.

 CrossFront uses these frameworks: `TypeScript` `Backbone` `Underscore` `Require` `jQuery` `jQuery Mobile` `jQuery Mobile Router`